djangify/our-spot/README.md

 As a user I want to be able to create, edit, and delete my photos and any other information added so that I can stay in control of the information I share.

 **_View User Photos:_**
-As a user, I want to be able to view the photos of other users and like/comment on them.
+As a user, I want to be able to view the photos of other users so I can decided whether I want to like and/or leave a comment.

 **_View Photo Information_**
-As a user, I want to view detailed information about a spot when I click on it.
+As a user, I want to view detailed information about a spot when I click on it so that I can see all the information provided.

 **_Create, Edit, cancel and delete profile:_**
 As a user I want to be able to create, edit, and delete my profile so that I have an accurate record of all my personal information and activity.

 **_View User Profile:_**
-As a user, I want to be able to view my profile and latest activity so that I can keep my information up to date.
+As a user, I want to be able to view my profile and my latest activity/uploads so that I can keep my information up to date.

 **_View Other Profiles:_**
-As a user I want to be able to view the profiles of other users so that I can look through (and in Stage Two follow) their activity.
+As a user I want to be able to view the profiles of other users so that I can look through their activity.

 **_Search Facilities:_**
-As a user I want to be able to search for different photos available based on their location.
+As a user I want to be able to search for different photos available based on their location so that I can find a location or specific image.

 </details>